David Gordon Wilson

 After he had returned to the U.K, he was invited to become the technical director of a Massachusetts company that wanted to start a branch in London specializing in turbomachinery and heat transfer.
 He was subsequently promoted to the headquarters in the U.S. in the same role.
 Four years later Wilson was offered an associate professorship in mechanical engineering at MIT.

-Wilson’s involvement into politics grew when he was appointed to a legislative commission of the Massachusetts Bay Transportation Authority where he tried to write legislation that would increase efficiency and result in increased use of public transport.
+Wilson’s involvement in politics grew when he was appointed to a legislative commission of the Massachusetts Bay Transportation Authority where he and his students wrote legislation that would increase efficiency and result in increased use of public transport.
 His policies never made it through but he continues to advocate for them today.
 “Unfortunately government is dominated by lawyers and the people who become lawyers are often scared stiff about science and engineering,” Wilson says.
 “But science and engineering play a huge role in our lives today so it doesn’t make sense to have people who don’t understand anything about it exclusively deciding our policies.
 That’s why I think scientists and engineers ought to have a much stronger presence in public affairs.”

 Still enthralled by politics and enthusiastic about clean elections, Wilson became the chair of the board of the Massachusetts branch of Common Cause, an organization promoting accountability in government.
 He also co-founded MASH, Massachusetts Action on Smoking and Health, a group that worked for nonsmokers rights.
 And he received a research grant from the Environmental Protection Agency to explore innovative ways to sort trash for recycling.